iterative/example-repos-dev/example-mlem-get-started/code/README.md

 [Get Started](https://mlem.ai/doc/get-started).
 It is a step-by-step quick introduction into basic MLEM concepts.

+The main branch contains only the code needed for the tutorial.
+Results of each step can be found in tags, and resulting state in correctponding branches.

 🐛 Please report any issues found in this project here - [example-repos-dev](https://github.com/iterative/example-repos-dev).